 Every year, the City of Corner Brook conducts an annual curbside fall leaf collection which takes place on regular garbage collection days.
 To keep leaves separate from garbage and recyclables, a second truck picks up the leaves.

-To reduce the quantity of plastic bags entering the landfill, residents can place leaves in compostable yard waste bags or clear plastic bags.
+To reduce the quantity of plastic bags entering the landfill, residents can place leaves in compostable brown paper yard waste bags or clear plastic bags that have the Compost Logo on it.
 Compostable yard waste bags can be bought at department or garden stores.
 Although the City accepts clear plastic bags, workers need to empty leaves from these bags at the composting site.
 Compostable yard bags, however, do not need to be emptied because they breakdown naturally.
-Using compostable yard bags helps reduce the cost of debagging leaves, as well as promotes a healthy breakdown of the leaves for future composting projects.
+Using compostable yard bags helps reduce the cost of de-bagging leaves, as well as promotes a healthy breakdown of the leaves for future composting projects.

-Leaves may be placed at the curb no later than 8:00 a.m. on your scheduled waste collection day.
+Leaves may be placed at the curb no later than 8:00 a.m.
+Please refer to the Dates to Remember section at the bottom of the garbage schedule

 Things to Remember